botswana-harvard/getresults-distribute/README.md

 * searchable history of successfully sent files
 * list of files uploaded but not sent (pending files)
 * history of file access on server B (acknowledgments)
+* full archive of all files sent where each file is viewable through the django interface.

 Requires python3.
 Django 1.7 or 1.8.